UFC Fight Night: Condit vs Kampmann: Predictions & Analysis

 A few statistical edges stand out.
 Bader throws significantly more leather — a 5.7 sig. strike per minute gap.
 Marrero is far more active with takedowns, averaging 4.2 more per 15 minutes.
 Bader has tighter striking defense, making opponents miss more often.

 The Pick: Ryan Bader over Carmelo Marrero.
-We're leaning Bader here at 65%, a solid but not overwhelming edge.
+The model is firm on this one: Bader at 75%.

 Tyson Griffin vs Rafael Dos Anjos